StarKRE22/Atomic/Docs/BestPractices/OverrideEntityFactoriesWithBakers.md

-# 📌 Override Entity Factories With Bakers
+# 📌 Overriding Entity Factories With Bakers

 ---

 ## Overview

-When developing games in **C#** using **Unity**, it’s common to need **base entity creation via factories** while allowing game designers to **tweak entity parameters directly in the scene**.
+When developing games in **C#** using **Unity**, it’s common to need **base entity creation via factories** while allowing **designers to tweak entity parameters directly in the scene**.

-To achieve this, two main tools are used:
+Two main tools are used for this:

 - [ScriptableEntityFactory](../Entities/Factories/ScriptableEntityFactory.md) — creates new entities in memory based on a template.
 - [SceneEntityBaker](../Entities/Baking/Manual.md) — allows “baking” or overriding entity parameters directly in the Unity scene.

 ---

-## Why use this approach
+## Why Use This Approach

-Factories create entities with predefined configurations, e.g.:
+Factories create entities with predefined configurations, for example:

 - A tank with 10 health points
 - A unit with base damage and movement